encode/django-rest-framework/docs/index.md

 Note that the URL path can be whatever you want, but you must include `'rest_framework.urls'` with the `'rest_framework'` namespace.

+## Upgrade

+Upgrade to the latest release using `pip`,

+    pip install djangorestframework --upgrade

 ## Quickstart

 Can't wait to get started?
 The [quickstart guide][quickstart] is the fastest way to get up and running with REST framework.